 And then much smarter cartomancy community members pointed out that it’s actually a deck called the Livre du Destin, or Book of Fate.

 My physical copy of the Book of Fate printed via makeplayingcards.com arrived and I thought it’d be fun to update you on how I read with this 33-card deck (supposed to be 32-card but I added that 33rd “Etteilla querent” card back when I thought it was a Petit Etteilla deck…oops).

 I made my own English version of the deck but I didn’t share it publicly because I took some sweeping liberties with the “translations,” if one can even call it that. =)

-However, they came out pretty swell, so now if you want these loosey goosey English translations of the French Livre du Destin (circa 1860s), here you go:
+Here’s how the cards look as printed though– with a lot of blank space.
+Overall, they came out pretty swell, so now if you want these loosey goosey English translations of the French Livre du Destin (circa 1860s), here you go:

 (70 mm x 121 mm)

 Formatted with Bleed Margins for MPC Upload